 Piriapolis is more expensive than Atlantida, less expensive than Punta del Este, and one of the only places in Uruguay with big hills that can almost be considered mountains.

 Piriapolis has an intriguing history.
 A mystic named Don Francisco Piria designed the layout of the town in accordance with the principles of Alchemy and Kabbalah.
 Even if you do not decide to live here, Piriapolis is worth a visit.

 Statues of Greek Gods, each representing a metal used in alchemy, line the pathway to Piria’s hilltop house, called Castle Piria.
 The house is now a museum.
 The town also has a nature reserve and an Art Deco-inspired hotel.

 Punta del Este

 Several other beach towns east of Punta del Este are slowly attracting a small expat community.
-La Paloma, for example, a surfing and fishing town, is far less built up than Punta.
-As such, it goes to sleep during the winter months, but that might change as more people move there.
+La Paloma, a surfing and fishing town, is far less built up than Punta.